 Born in Mobile, Alabama in 1934 he was subjected to the ugly racism of that setting and lived through much of it again via an avalanche of utterly vicious mail during his pursuit of Ruth’s record.
 It would not have been remotely surprising for him to have been permanently embittered by the unimaginable stress he was under.
 Certainly he’s candid about how hard it was on him.
 He doesn’t shy away from discussing the staggering level of vitriol he was subjected to.
 To his credit he’s just as content to reflect on the thousands of letters of support he received from white fans as he chased immortality.
 None of that is a secret.
 It has been part of what I think about whenever I see him on television, or read about him, and it is as big a part of my admiration for him as the plethora of athletic exploits I’ve already recounted.

 Which makes my most recent discovery relating to his legacy as a human being all the more satisfying.
 When perusing the news yesterday I came across an article by Bob Nightengale in USA Today which gave me a little more to reflect on, whenever Hank Aaron is next in the news.
-He’d been mentoring Ralph Garr and Dusty Baker for a few years, at that point.
+As Nightengale wrote,he’d been mentoring Ralph Garr and Dusty Baker for a few years, at that point.
 As two young black men playing for Atlanta in the late 60’s and early 70’s his presence was a source of comfort and security for them.
 I had known all that, already.
 What I didn’t know was just how close the three men had become in their time together.
 Garr was from the south, but Baker grew up in California and was very unhappy to have been drafted by the Braves.
 It was Aaron who convinced Baker to sign with the team by promising his mother that he’d look after him as if he were his own son.
 On the road the two twenty-somethings would spend much of their off-the-field time with the future Hall of Famer, taking most of their meals with him and subsequently meeting a parade of political and civil rights figures (Andrew Young, Jimmy Carter, Ralph Abernathy) with whom Aaron had legitimate relationships.
 And it was Aaron who kept them at a distance in the dugout when the hate mail graduated from the ugly to the frightening.
 In unquantifiable but no less real peril, he didn’t want them to be endangered by proximity to him.
 No wonder that they love him dearly to this day.
 Baker thinks of him as second only to his own father in terms of impact on his life.
 Garr has stated “… there’s no way there was a better human being.”
 And really, that’s his legacy.
 Records are meant to be broken.
 Nothing can ever eclipse his role in the lives that he’s touched.